secretstartups/handbook/product/growth/growth-resources.md

 ## Finding Customer Seat Counts

-Seat expansion is at the heart of our revenue Growth and has a strong impact on IACV and both Net and Gross Retention.
+Seat expansion is at the heart of our revenue growth.
+This has a strong impact on IACV and both Net and Gross Retention.
 There are various ways to determine the seat counts for a subscription:

 #### Gitlab.com